jatupan1989/boomjum1989/Why-does-HTTP-Switchboard-ignore-my-existing-settings-first-time-I-install-it?.md

 And there is no way for HTTP Switchboard to know this.
 So rather than pretend to do a good job at importing your pre-existing settings, HTTP Switchboard prefers to be honest: it can't import properly Chromium/Chrome's overly broad rules.

 And this is why HTTP Switchboard encourages users to help each other through the *recipes* which can be easily imported/exported from the *Rule manager*.
-I've posted a couple of these recipes in the groups, and I will try to assist as much as I can if you need help into identifying the minimal set of rules necessary to make a web page works properly.
+I've posted a couple of these recipes in the [Google group](https://groups.google.com/forum/?hl=en#!forum/httpsb), and I will try to assist as much as I can if you need help into identifying the minimal set of rules necessary to make a web page works properly.